takahirohonda/react-form-unit-test-example/README.md

 This is a simple React form unit test example.
 On submit, it pops up an alert that displays values from the form.
 Using yarn as a package manager.

 Testing examples include:
-- Snapshot testing on stateless components
+- Snapshot testing on stateless component
+- Testing props on stateless component
 - Text input change handler testing
 - Multi Select change handler testing
 - Checkbox change handler testing